dreamonkey/vue-signalr/README.md

 # vue-signalr

-A Vue3 plugin which wraps SignalR and provider stricted typings.
+A Vue3 plugin which wraps SignalR and provider stricter typings.

 ## Installation